UnknownCode01/DSA-Practice/README.md

-All Dsa questions that are practiced in Java
+All Dsa questions that are practiced in Java.